Chōsen Gyeongnam Railway: History

 The company began operations in 1912, and by 1931 it had opened a network of nearly 250 km in the area around Cheonan.
-Following the partition of Korea, the entirety of the Chosen Gyeongnam Railway's network was located in the American zone of occupation.
-All railways in South Korea, including the Chosen Gyeongnam Railway, were nationalised in 1946, becoming part of the Korean National Railroad.
+Following the partition of Korea, the entirety of the Chōsen Gyeongnam Railway's network was located in the American zone of occupation.
+All railways in South Korea, including the Chōsen Gyeongnam Railway, were nationalised in 1946, becoming part of the Korean National Railroad.

-The Chosen Gyeongnam Railway opened the following railway lines between 1912 and 1931:
+The Chōsen Gyeongnam Railway opened the following railway lines between 1912 and 1931: